denoland/docs/runtime/fundamentals/security.md

 **Imports are only allowed using HTTPS**

-This allow list is applied by default for static imports, and by default if `--allow-import` flag is specified.
+This allow list is applied by default for static imports, and by default to dynamic imports if the `--allow-import` flag is specified.

 ```
 # allow dynamically importing code from `https://deno.land`